lucasdcampos/SpotEngine/README.md

 # Spot Game Engine

+> **⚠️ Warning:** This version of Spot will soon be deprecated as the entire engine is being rebuilt from scratch in C++.
+There will be one final release here before this repository is archived.

+## Getting Started

 Welcome to the Spot Game Engine, a work-in-progress game engine built entirely in C#.

-**Please Note:** There are no publicly available releases of the engine at this time.
-We are actively developing it, and we'll share more updates as we make progress.

-## Getting Started

-While the engine is under development and no releases are available, you can explore the source code and contribute if you wish.
+You can explore the source code and contribute if you wish.
 Here's how you can get started:

 ```sh
 git clone https://github.com/lukazof/SpotEngine.git